 This reveals the layers of deceit door to door traders can practice.
 Selena would have recognised the phone in the catalogue if it had been a correct photo, and this is why catalogues shown at the door are not left with customer.
 But who usually keeps the catalogues to compare?
 And how could you pull out having already invested time and money into the sale.
 And what would you do when you are confronted on the doorstep with an aggressive and pushy salesperson.
 Would you know what to do?

-Selena’s next purchase was through a retail shop with the assistance of a Ngā Tāngata Microfinance NILS loan (ABL).
+Selena’s next purchase was through a retail shop with the assistance of a Ngā Tāngata Microfinance Family Well being loan.

 She shopped around to find the best deal, including visiting second hand dealers in the area where she lived, but found that their merchandise was higher priced than buying new.
 The best thing about this shopping expedition was that the purchase was an item Selena and her children really needed.

-Selena realised that this encounter with a truck vendor, compared with the experience of having the safe, fair credit of a NILS loan (ABL) that opened up more options, had been a big financial lesson.
+Selena realised that this encounter with a truck vendor, compared with the experience of having the safe, fair credit of a NILS loan (or Family Well Being) that opened up more options, had been a big financial lesson.